manoelstilpen/B-Tree/README.md

   <li> If you want to generate an instance file, you can use the -g, -n, -o and -P tags.
   <ul>
     <li> -g number - where number is the quantity of registers.
 The -g tag is not optional if you want to create an instance.       </li>
-    <li> -n name - where name is the name of your file instance.
+    <li> -n name - where "name" is the name of your file instance.
 This argument is optional and the standart is "arquivo.bin"       </li>
-    <li> -o order - where order is the order that you want to create your file.
+    <li> -o order - where "order" is the order that you want to create your file.
 Is an optional tag and the standart is crescent.
 You can use "c" for crescent, "d" for decrescent and "a" for random.
     </li>
     <li> -P - this tag is used if you want to show the generated values.
     </li>